alvas-education-foundation/CSE-JayrajShah-4AL17CS036/daily_progress/DAILY_LOGS.md

 - Added Dropdown List.
 - Fetched Countries Data from API and fed to the Dropdown.

+## 3-06-20

+- Stylized Dropdown list.
+- Data changing according to the Country selected

 # API Source

 <a href="https://covid19.mathdro.id/api">COVID-19 Mathdro API</a>